Computer Siksha

 Types of Intellectual Property

-Copyright — protects original literary, artistic, and software works automatically upon creation.
+• Copyright — protects original literary, artistic, and software works automatically upon creation.

-Patent — protects inventions and new technologies for a limited period (usually 20 years).
+• Patent — protects inventions and new technologies for a limited period (usually 20 years).

-Trademark — protects brand names, logos, and symbols that identify a business.
+• Trademark — protects brand names, logos, and symbols that identify a business.

-Trade Secret — protects confidential business information such as formulas or processes.
+• Trade Secret — protects confidential business information such as formulas or processes.

 What Is Plagiarism?

-Always cite sources, use quotation marks for direct text, paraphrase in your own words, and use plagiarism-detection tools such as Turnitin.
-Additionally, use Creative Commons-licensed images and content whenever possible.
+How to Avoid Plagiarism Always cite sources, use quotation marks for direct text, paraphrase in your own words, and use Creative Commons-licensed images whenever possible.

-Freedom of Information and the Digital Divide
+4. Freedom of Information and the Digital Divide

-Freedom of information means that people have the right to access information held by public authorities and governments.
+Freedom of information means that people have the right to access information held by public authorities.
 In India, the Right to Information (RTI) Act, 2005 gives citizens the power to request information from government offices.
-Similarly, freedom of expression allows individuals to share and receive ideas openly — including online.
+However, freedom of information also comes with responsibilities — the internet must balance open access with the need to prevent hate speech and misinformation.

 The Digital Divide

-Global divide — developed countries have far greater internet access than developing nations.
+• Global divide — developed countries have far greater internet access than developing nations.

-Urban vs. rural — cities typically have faster internet and more devices than villages.
+• Urban vs. rural — cities typically have faster internet and more devices than villages.

-Gender divide — in many regions, women and girls have less access to technology than men.
+• Gender divide — in many regions, women and girls have less access to technology than men.

-Economic divide — poorer communities cannot afford devices, data plans, or digital education.
+• Economic divide — poorer communities cannot afford devices, data plans, or digital education.

 The digital divide is not merely a technical problem — it is an ethical one.
-When millions of students lack internet access, they miss out on online education, employment opportunities, and healthcare information.
-Consequently, the divide deepens existing social inequalities.
-Addressing it requires joint efforts from governments, technology companies, NGOs, and communities.
-Therefore, as future digital citizens, students have a responsibility to support inclusive technology access.
+When students lack internet access, they miss out on online education and employment opportunities.
+Government schemes like BharatNet and Digital India work to provide affordable internet to rural areas.

-E-Commerce: Privacy, Fraud, and Secure Data Transmission
+5. E-Commerce: Privacy, Fraud, and Secure Data Transmission

 Common Types of E-Commerce Fraud

-Identity theft — criminals steal personal information to make unauthorised transactions in your name.
+• Identity theft — criminals steal personal information to make unauthorised transactions in your name.

-Credit card fraud — attackers intercept payment data during transactions to make illegal purchases.
+• Credit card fraud — attackers intercept payment data during transactions to make illegal purchases.

 TechnologyWhat It DoesHow to Identify